By Eric Vandenbroeck and co-workers

 five months before the international arrangements were completed to elect a new

 Lieutenant.
-Schröter left Germany in
+Schröter left Germany in November, handing over the

-November, handing over the presidency of the Rhenish-Westphalian knights to
+presidency of the Rhenish-Westphalian knights to Count Hoensbroech.

-petition to Pope Pius IX, who was personally informed by Schröter of the impasse to which matters had come.
 The

+by Schröter of the impasse to which matters had come.
+The German

-German knights sent to Rome Counts Schmising-Kerssenbrock
+knights sent to Rome Counts Schmising-Kerssenbrock and Schaesberg-Krickenbeck (if

-Grand Magistry.
-One may be surprised that
+with the Grand Magistry.
+One may be surprised that Lucas Gozze, who

-the aspirant Knights of St John in England, did not promote a more sympathetic
+had shown his flexibility over the aspirant Knights of St John in England, did

-policy.
-Still, in the past five years, he had had time to become irritated by
+not promote a more sympathetic policy.
+Still, in the past five years, he had

-the “laughable misunderstandings Ii in the

-Prussian government which had blocked progress.
+misunderstandings Ii in the Prussian government which had blocked

+progress.
 Thrown over by the

-Lieutenancy, Schmising and Schaesberg had an audience with Pope Pius IX on 13 May
+Lieutenancy, Schmising and Schaesberg had an audience with

-1865, at which Schröter was also present.
+Pope Pius IX on 13 May 1865, at which Schröter was also present.
+They

-They had the support of the Secretary of State, Cardinal Antonelli, who was
+had the support of the Secretary of State, Cardinal Antonelli, who was

 Protector of the Order, and Pius IX agreed to refer the matter to a particular